sanjiv856/CV_Sanjiv/README.md

 # CV Template

-Easy CV template for rmarkdown using TeXworks.
+Easy CV template for Rmarkdown using TeXworks.